edenspiekermann/a11y-toggle/README.md

 A tiny script (less than 0.6Kb gzipped) to build accessible content toggles.
 You can try the [live demo which also acts as a documentation](http://edenspiekermann.github.io/a11y-toggle/).

+a11y-toggle uses relatively modern JavaScript API (namely `reduce`, `addEventListener`, etc.) therefore will not work in Internet Explorer 8 and below.
+All the other browsers, including mobile ones should work fine.

 ## Install